42nd Infantry Division (United States): Afghanistan

+Task Force Spartan

+In the 2020 and again in 2025, elements of the 42ID were deployed to Kuwait as part of Task Force Spartan.

 Homeland security

 During the Cold War and through the present, the 42ID and its soldiers have been regularly called upon for homeland security missions including disaster relief (such as Hurricane Katrina, Hurricane Floyd), emergency preparedness (such as Y2K missions), airport security, critical infrastructure protection, border security, bridge and tunnel security, as well as rail/train station security.

 Several first responders to the 11 September 2001 attacks were members of the 42ID, and led much of the military support to the relief and recovery efforts.
 The 42ID was part of the relief team for the duration of the effort at Ground Zero in New York City.
 The 42ID has also been actively engaged in missions supporting Operation Noble Eagle.